isc-projects/kea/doc/examples/template-ha-mt-tls/info.md

 To deploy this setup, follow the steps provided in the power user home setup with the following distinctions:

 1. Install CA only if the administrator is planning to manage Kea using RESTful API.
-   Otherwise, the High Availablility Kea server with multi-threading does not require CA to run.
+   Otherwise, the High Availability Kea server with multi-threading does not require CA to run.

 2. Alter the following to match the local setup: